SNEWS2/snewpy/README.Sqa3Earth.md

 5) The file Sqa3Earth.py uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
-It doesn't do anything with the results yet - that is SNEWPY 2.0.
-It will generate a lot of files in the out/ folder which can be switched off by changing the outputflag to False
+It doesn't do anything with the results yet.
+It will generate a lot of files in the whichever folder is picked in the script.
+The output can be switched off by changing the outputflag to False

 TROUBLESHOOTING:

-6) You may have to set the PYTHONPATH environment variable to your PWD.
+6) When running Sqa3Earth.py you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the Sqa3Earth module was installed

-7) You may need to put the *.so library in the same directory as the Sqa3Earth.py file.
+7) If the script cannot find the module you may need to put the *.so library in the same directory as the Sqa3Earth.py file.
 The *.so library is in one of the subfolders in the build directory.

-8) You may want to set the OMP_NUM_THREADS environment variable to a reasonable number
+9) You may want to set the OMP_NUM_THREADS environment variable to a reasonable number

 BONUS:

-9) The other setup script is for the shock wave effects module which is included here because it reuses a lot of the same code.
+10) The other setup script is for the shock wave effects module which is included here because it reuses a lot of the same code.
 It too can be compiled and there is a python code which runs the module.